 - Director of Ethics: Adam Spencer

 The administrative branch of the Association is the Executive.
-This committee consists of the following components:
+This committee consists of the following functions:

 - Chief Finance Officer: Bill Carstairs